ServiceAn abstract way to expose an application running on a set of Pods as a network service.

 8443 would use the SSL certificate, but

-be proxied HTTP.
+80 would be proxied HTTP.

 From Kubernetes v1.9 onwards you can use predefined AWS SSL policies with HTTPS or SSL listeners for your Services.